md-ajij/NEXT.js-with-Typescript/README.md

 export default App;
 ```

-# 17. useRef Hook(to collect input value by clicking a button):-
+# 16.4. useRef Hook (to collect input value by clicking a button):-

 ## App.tsx